 - Ability to scale easily and quickly and deploy to different user groups

-From a learning management system perspective these examples require the following solution:
+From a LMS perspective these examples require the following solution:

 - Different business rules, for example approval for training internal employees that’s not needed for external contractors